GDI123/yakdns/README.md

-# ddns
+# YakDNS
 a very basic attempt at decentralised dns for cjdns

-Ddns piggy backs Cjdns's dht routing to find servers to share dns data with, this way we dont have to create our own dht program.
+YakDNS piggy backs Cjdns's dht routing to find servers to share dns data with, this way we dont have to create our own dht program.

-DDNS is ready for testing, This is PRE-ALPHA, so lots of broken shit
+YakDNS is ready for testing, This is PRE-ALPHA, so lots of broken shit

-# Install ddns
+# Install YakDNS

 simply drop ddns.py into /cjdns-master thats it and run as root just like cjdns